What Is Debt Collection?

 Step 3: Ask for a Written Agreement from Your Creditor

-If you do negotiate repayment plan, insist on a written agreement, and check it closely to make sure it’s accurate before you start making payments.
+If you do negotiate with debt collectors and get a repayment plan, insist on a written agreement, and check it closely to make sure it’s accurate before you start making payments.

 Step 4: Make Payments